DilanCF/ENEE447-notes/lecture notes/Lecture25.md

 ![alt text](img/Lecture25/image-13.png)

 Main task: We have a guest and a host.
 The guest has a view of so many things.
-IN the ISA, we define GIIO*s, Sys regs, memory, etc.
+In the ISA, we define GIIO*s, Sys regs, memory, etc.

 Then, the instructions.
 The ISA will have defined some arithmetic instructions as well.

 The host ISA, what is actually there, some number of GPIO registers.
-IN order to implemnt this, some mechanim must be done to get from the guest to the host
+IN order to implement this, some mechanism must be done to get from the guest to the host

 ![alt text](img/Lecture25/image-14.png)

 Say we have a set amount of ram.
-What the VMM does is for the VM, it alloates the black boxes for guest 1, and the lemon (???) boxes for another
+What the VMM does is for the VM, it allocates the black boxes for guest 1, and the lemon (???) boxes for another

 ![alt text](img/Lecture25/image-15.png)

-Clasic VM: Type 1
+Classic VM: Type 1

 3rd bullet: If we do this, Windows will have full access to HW and may interfere with Linux OS.
 IOW, will not allow VMM to do its job